gberrien/Billie/README.md

 With the proper modules installed this Python file can be ran all at once.
 It will result in a txt file being created in the same directory as the Python file.

 #### WordCloud_Transcripts.py
 With the proper modules installed this Python file can be ran all at once.
 It will result in a Word Cloud png file being created in the same directory as the Python file.
+Stop words can be added and deleted.
+The file from which the WordCloud is built from can also be changed when creating the *dataset* variable as seen on line 29 of the original Python file.

 #### SongLyrics.py
 Grace to add directions.